MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-rational.md

 ---
 title: Rational object
 description: Holds the rational values found in Exchangeable Image File (EXIF) tags.
 It is a supported element type of the Vector object and can be created using \ 0034;WIA.Rational \ 0034; as the ProgID in a call to CreateObject.
-The Rational object is a container. ms.assetid: '71d8ebe8-7098-4995-b4e2-a16da582b9d8'
+The Rational object is a container. ms.assetid: 71d8ebe8-7098-4995-b4e2-a16da582b9d8
+keywords:
+- Rational object WIA Automation
-keywords: ["Rational object WIA Automation", "Rational object WIA Automation , described"]
+- Rational object WIA Automation , described
 topic_type:
 - apiref
 api_name: